 No dataset can ever claim to know the "truth" of the location and extent of marine biodiversity.
 AquaMaps and IUCN range maps show strong agreement for many well-studied species, but for many others, substantial differences arise from differences in methodology and intent of each dataset.
 While the decision of which dataset to use should ideally be driven by the intended purpose for which it was created, the fact is that geographic and taxonomic coverage will likely be a more important factor in determining which dataset is used.
 Recognizing and acknowledging the advantages and differences of the range maps presented by these datasets will increase their utility for research and conservation actions.
 Conclusions drawn from each of these datasets could paint dramatically different pictures of global marine biodiversity or the effectiveness of conservation management decisions.
-By highlighting the distinctions between these two important and fundamentally different marine species range datasets, we improve our ability to inform strategic and effective conservation policy that supports a resilient ocean ecosystem.
+By highlighting the distinctions between these two important marine species range datasets, we hope to encourage stronger collaboration between IUCN experts and AquaMaps to benefit both datasets.
+A more transparent and reproducible approach for describing species ranges, incorporating the best aspects of both distribution modeling and expert opinion, would greatly improve our ability to inform strategic and effective conservation policy that supports a resilient ocean ecosystem.

 Acknowledgments